Internet research: Specialty search tools

-While it is very imperative that authorship be determined for every website during Internet research, who authored or sponsored a website is essential to culture when one cares about the accuracy and reliability of the information, bias, and/or web safety.
-For example, a website about civil rights that is authored by a member of an extremist group most likely will not contain accurate or unbiased information.

-The author or sponsoring organization of a website may be found in several ways.
-Sometimes the author or organization can be found at the bottom of the website home page.
-Another way is by looking in the ‘Contact Us’ section of the website.
-It may be directly listed, determined from the email address, or by emailing and asking.
-If the author's name or sponsoring organization cannot be determined, one should question the trustworthiness of the website.
-If the author's name or sponsoring organization is found, a simple Internet search can provide information that can be used to determine if the website is reliable and unbiased.

 Internet research software

 Internet research software captures information while performing Internet research.
 This information can then be organized in various ways included tagging and hierarchical trees.
 The goal is to collect information relevant to a specific research project in one place, so that it can be found and accessed again quickly.

 These tools also allow captured content to be edited and annotated and some allow the ability to export to other formats.
 Other features common to outliners include the ability to use full text search which aids in quickly locating information and filters enable you to drill down to see only information relevant to a specific query.
 Captured and kept information also provides an additional backup, in case web pages and sites disappear or are inaccessible later.